tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

-If you spend a recovery to heal while in this aspect, gain a bonus recovery die (two at 5th level, three at 8th).
+If you spend a recovery to heal while in this aspect, gain a bonus recovery die.
+Gain two at champion tier and three at epic tier.

 ##### Champion Feat